rackerlabs/rackspace-how-to/content/cloud-servers/about-cloud-server-images.md

     a image of a server that is also a DC, you must first demote it from being a DC before performing the image creation process.

+### Other limitations

+-   ISOs cannot be uploaded to Cloud Files and used to build a new Cloud Server.

+-   Importing images to Rackspace must follow the steps (Preparing an image for import into the Rackspace OpenCloud)[https://support.rackspace.com/how-to/preparing-an-image-for-import-into-the-rackspace-opencloud/], and must follow the General Requirements to be successful.